ageitgey/node-unfluff/README.md

 of the html document.
 Everything is cached so looking up multiple data elements and looking them up multiple times should be as fast as possible.

+### Customisation

+The extraction patterns for title, date, author and publisher are now in an external file `definitions.coffee`, which you can customise according to your needs.

+For each field, the extraction patterns are defined in order of priority.
+For example for `title` first the `meta` `property` is tested for the value `og:title`, then `meta` `name`, then the first `h1` `class` for the value `title`, and so on.

+The patterns are as follows:

+- `elements`:  a list of element names to select, in order of priority.
+- `selectors`: a list of element attribute names to select, in order of priority.
+  If a name ends in `*`, this will use wildcards when testing the value of that attribute, rather than requiring an exact match.
+- `filters`: filter `selectors` by any of these values.
+For example, if one of the selectors is `class*`, and one of the `filters` is `title`, then any `class` containing the string `title` will be selected, rather than requiring an exact match for the string `title`.
+- `attributes`: if a selector matches, then return, in order, the value of this attribute.
+  For example, if `attributes` is `['content', 'value']`, then, if a match is made, the values of both the `content` and `value` attributes will be returned.
+If `attributes` is omitted, then the `text()` content of the matching element in `elements` will be returned.
+- `select`: if set to `first`, then only the first match will be returned.
+If `select` is omitted, then all matches will be returned.

 ### Demo

 The easiest way to try out `unfluff` is to just install it: